-For seniors who require some assistance with activities of daily living, but still strive to live life independently.
+For seniors who require some assistance with actions of daily living, but still strive to live life independently.

-Assisted living provides housing, healthcare and personal care assistance for seniors who require assistance with activities of daily living.
+Assisted living provides housing, healthcare and personal care assistance for seniors who require assistance with actions of daily living.

 Nursing homes provide 24-hour assistance for seniors who can no longer live at home.